markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 AEM as Cloud Service's Asset Compute microservices support the development and deployment of custom workers that can be used to read, and manipulate binary data of assets stored in AEM.

+In this tutorial we'll create a simple Asset Compute worker that crops an image to a cirlce, and applied contrast and brightness, and use the process to explore the facets of Asset Compute worker set up, development and deployment.

 ## Set up

 In order to begin developing custom Asset Compute applications, accounts and services must be provisioend and configured, and software installed on the local development machines.